taskflow/taskflow/README.md

 *"Cpp-Taskflow is the cleanest Task API I've ever seen." [damienhocking][damienhocking]*

-*"Cpp-Taskflow has very a simple and elegant interface.
+*"Cpp-Taskflow has a very simple and elegant tasking interface.
 The performance also scales very well." [totalgee][totalgee]*

 # Get Started with Cpp-Taskflow